Explaining the Unexplainable: Duke’s New AI Course

 “I love teaching these topics because the topics are emerging,” Bent said.
 “This is a very fast-paced field.
 Much of the content of the courses is only a few years old.”

-She said that course content on new fields like mechanistic interpretability and explainable AI in generative computer vision includes research from periods as early as summer 2024.
+She said that course content on new fields like mechanistic interpretability and explainable AI in generative computer vision includes research from periods as early as the summer of 2024.

 With transparency, interpretability and explainability at the core, this course will be Coursera’s first offering on XAI and will be the first certified online course to cover mechanistic interpretability and XAI in LLMs, Bent said.